Xadeck/flags/README.md

 ### Flags usage

-Once you have the `flags` instance, you access the values of command line arguments simply through its fields, via the `value`.
-They implicitly convert to the underlying type, and they support the `->` operator, so all forms below are valid:
+Once you have the `flags` instance, you access the values of command line arguments simply through its fields, via the `value` accessor. `Flag<>` implicitly converts to the underlying type, and supports the `->` operator, so all forms below are valid:

 ```c++
   struct Flags : xdk::Flags {